 Preservation and Historical Significance

-The Museum of Modern Art (MoMA) has preserved the film, occasionally screened at film festivals and retrospectives focused on silent cinema, and at St John the Divine Episcopal in Burlington, Wisconsin.
+The film was preserved by the Museum of Modern Art (MoMA), which occasionally screens it at film festivals and retrospectives focusing on silent cinema and at St. John the Divine Episcopal Church in Burlington, Wisconsin.

 Conclusion